 Note: Requires Colilert analysis (ECOL_DST_X) to be added separately or can also be run on supplied E. coli isolates / existing Colilert tray in which case no ECOL_DST_X charge is applicable.

-Isolates can be sent as purified colonies on plates if required for identification.
+E. coli grouping can be sent as purified colonies on plates if required for identification.